• Skip to main content

 As part of the rebrand and grand unveiling, these formed part of the signage system and Mega’s Brand Vocabulary:

-As you can see, the key words were formed out of aspects that amplified the meaning.
-In the case of the Soup & Salad, I used leafy nature and leaves, gorgeously illustrated to convey natural and fresh.
+As you can see, the keywords were formed out of aspects that amplified the meaning.
+In the case of the Soup & Salad, I used leafy nature and leaves, gorgeously illustrated to convey natural and freshness.
 In the case of the pizza, negative space was used to expose the board upon which the pizza was being made.

-During this time, I began further experimenting with how letters and food could form a recipe for telling more story and conveying ideas with more impact:
+During this time, I began further experimenting with how letters and food could form a recipe for telling more stories and conveying ideas with more impact:

 In each case, elements from the food item inspired another way to tell the story: the ice cream cone, the egg yolks and the dill used in the pickling process.